lisardop/GSoC2021/README.md

 # 2021GSoC_AztecGlyphs
-This GSoC project "Visual recognition and deciphering of Aztec glyphs using Keras " is contributed by L. Pérez with Red Hen Lab.
+This Google Sumer of Code project "Visual recognition and deciphering of Aztec glyphs using Keras " is contributed by Lisardo Pérez Lugones with Red Hen Lab.

 ## First Code:
 A brief instruction: